shlokgalav/Cricket-ball-physics/notes/3A_aerodynamic_effects.md

 This force is purely sideways.

-The aerodynamic drag force then becomes the net force of the swing force and drag force:
+The total aerodynamic force is the sum of the drag force and swing force:

 $$
 \vec F_aero = \vec F_D + \vec F_S